-Each National Federation can apply at the EHF for a maximum of 3 EHF Young Referee couples per season.
+Each National Federation can apply at the EHF for a maximum of 2 EHF Young Referee couples per season (In case of 2 couples, one has to be female!).
 No referee can stay in the programme for more than three years, unless she/he possesses a "Referee for the Future" Badge.
 Referees awarded with the "Referee for the Future" Badge are EHF Referee Candidates and can stay in the programme for three years.
 This way, "Level 1 Referees" can be retained through additional registrations if they don't get promoted to Level 2 immediately.